 Let us discuss some key differences between Static vs Dynamic Web Page in the following points:

-1. Static web pages are fixed, which means that the elements of this web page remain fixed and do not change with time, whereas in dynamic web pages, elements keep on changing to maintain interactivity and functionality of web application.
+1. Static web pages are fixed, which means that the elements of this web page remain fixed and do not change with time, whereas in dynamic web pages, elements keep on changing to maintain the interactivity and functionality of web applications.

 2. Static web pages are not interactive, i.e. they display the same results every time a page is requested, whereas dynamic web pages take inputs from the user, processing them and displaying results accordingly